0xZeroLabs/the-forge/README.md

 The following is currently on our roadmap but has a few technical overhead.

+- [ ] Set up metrics and monitoring
 - [ ] Prover with zkVM (Transcript verifier)
 - [ ] Attestation service ZKP verification
 - [ ] Onchain registry for tracking INGOTs (IPs) ...